irods/irods_client_http_api/README.md

                 // A list of paths to the TLS certificates directories used to establish
                 // secure connections between the HTTP API and the OpenID provider.
-                // This should not be set unless your TLS certificates directory is
+                // When set, this will not include the standard certificate directory,
-                // not a standard certificate directory such as "/etc/ssl/cert".
+                // such as "/etc/ssl/cert", by default.
                 "tls_certificates_directories": [ "/path/to/certs" ]
             }
         },